-What is the Link between ED and Cardiovascular disease?
+What is the Link between Erectile Dysfunction and Cardiovascular disease?

 1 in 4 men over age 65 experience some degree of erectile dysfunction (ED)1—and almost 70% of men with ED end up having coronary artery disease.
 2In fact, ED can be an early warning sign of cardiovascular disease—with plaque buildup and blockage in the smaller arteries of the penis being affected sooner than the larger ones in the heart.3

 Is ED can be a sign of heart Disease?